Support

 Introduction

-In this tutorial, you’ll learn how to take sensor readings from a Device and send readings to your Notecard and the Blues Wireless Notehub.
-You'll use CircuitPython running on a Feather wired up to Notecarrier-AF hardware.
+In this tutorial, you'll learn how to take sensor readings from a Device and send readings to your Notecard and the Blues Notehub.
+You'll use CircuitPython running on a Adafruit Feather M4 Express wired up to Notecarrier F hardware.
 If you would like to use a different language, board, or Notecarrier, modify the dropdowns at the top of this guide.
+And if you get stuck at any point, the full source code for each example is available on GitHub .

 Set up Hardware

-First, you’ll need to get all of your hardware connected.
-Follow the instructions below to connect your Feather, BME680 sensor, and Notecard mounted on a Notecarrier-AF.
+First, you'll need to get all of your hardware connected.
+Follow the instructions below to connect your Adafruit Feather M4 Express and Notecard mounted on a Notecarrier F.

 In order to complete this guide, you’ll need the following:

 • Any CircuitPython-capable Microcontroller (MCU) with Feather headers.
-We’ll be using the Adafruit Feather M4 Express, but any MCU with a CircuitPython bootloader and binary will do.
-If using a different device, be sure to follow the instructions for burning the bootloader and flashing the CircuitPython binary to your device.
+We'll be using the Adafruit Feather M4 Express , but any MCU with a CircuitPython bootloader and binary will do.
+Be sure to follow the instructions for burning the bootloader and flashing the CircuitPython binary to your device.
+And if you're using the Adafruit Feather M4 Express, make sure you update your board to the latest version of CircuitPython .

-• A text editor or IDE that works well with CircuitPython, like Mu or Visual Studio Code.
+• A text editor or IDE that works well with CircuitPython, like Mu , Thonny , or VS Code with the CircuitPython extension .

 • Micro USB to USB-A cable.